-The Industrial Revolution in the 18th and 19th centuries had profound effects on the social, economic and cultural conditions of Britain – and on family history research.
-We saw it represented in the Opening Ceremony of the London 2012 Olympics.
+The Industrial Revolution in the 18th and 19th centuries had profound effects on the social, economic and cultural conditions of Britain – and on Family Tree Search.

 Until the 19th century, most families had lived in the same area for many generations.
 This continuity makes it easier to trace a family back in time.
 Then many moved from the country to cities like London, Manchester, Glasgow and Cardiff to find work in the new industries.

 The first Census in Britain in 1841 recorded whether the person had been born in the same county or not.
 The 1851 Census was the first one to record the place and county where the person was born.
 This helps with Family Heritage Search for those who had moved from another part of the country.

 For one Cockney family, we found that ancestors had moved to the East End of London from the nearby counties of Kent, Middlesex, Surrey, Hertfordshire and Oxfordshire, but also from the northern counties of Yorkshire and Cumberland.